 The Fynbos Gourmet Picnic tour from Cape Town Helicopters showcases the magnificent Cape Point and the many reasons you should pay it a visit.
 The helicopter tour begins at the V&A Waterfront and travels to see the Cape Peninsula from the air.
 Once you have rounded the point, you will fly back above Misty Cliffs, landing on Baskloof Private Fynbos Nature Reserve.
 The reserve marks the site for the fynbos tour and gourmet picnic, including a selection of wines from Cape Point Vineyard, the southernmost wine farm in South Africa.
 After a leisurely lunch, you’ll fly back to the V&A. This tour costs R16,000 per person for a minimum of two people.
 Please enquire at the front desk to book.

 It’s possible to experience the wine regions around Cape Town as part of a scheduled group or private tour.
 The tour we recommend takes you to a variety of different vineyards and includes entrance fees, cellar tour, tasting tram ride and guide services in an air-conditioned vehicle with free WI-FI.
 This is priced at R1,180 per person for a full day tour and R880 per person for a half day tour.
-Private tours are priced at R4,850 for a full day tour for up to two people.
+Private tours are priced at R4,850 for a full day tour per person.

 The Constantia Valley offers the closest wine route to The Twelve Apostles Hotel and Spa.
 The historic heart of the Cape Winelands, the Constantia Valley offers an uninterrupted winemaking tradition dating back to 1685.
 Constantia is renowned for Sauvignon Blanc and white Bordeaux-blends thanks to its granitic soils and cooling sea breezes.
 Read on to discover our concierge-picked highlights of the best places to eat in this peaceful locale.